cmunch1/nba-prediction/README.md

  - there is a lot of data available
  - it can be used to make money (via betting strategies).
 I have always been interested in making money.

 I am actually not really a big fan of the NBA but have watched a few games and have basic knowledge.
 I have never done any sports betting either, but I do love to learn new things and figure stuff out, so this projects does demonstrate how I can adapt to new domains and learn new things quickly.
-I have always loved exploration and discovery.
+I have always loved exploration and discovery, and the possibility of maybe finding something that somebody else has "missed" is very appealing to me.

 ## Problem: Increase the profitability of betting on NBA games